GMC Terrain Review

 The 2014 GMC Terrain ranks 6 out of 22 Affordable Compact SUVs.
 This ranking is based on our analysis of published reviews and test drives of the GMC Terrain, as well as reliability and safety data.

-Although reviewers say the 2014 GMC Terrain has uninspiring handling, they note that it boasts a luxurious interior, high-tech standard features and strapping performance from its available V6 engine.
+Although critics say the 2014 GMC Terrain has uninspiring handling, they note that it boasts a luxurious interior, high-tech standard features and strapping performance from its available V6 engine.

 - "The 2014 GMC Terrain is a generously equipped compact crossover SUV with an inviting interior.
 Acceleration and real-world fuel economy are unimpressive with the base four-cylinder engine, so the optional V6 is a worthwhile upgrade if it's within your budget." -- Edmunds

 - "Fitting into what might be called the ‘just-right- size’ SUV category, the 5-passenger 2014 GMC Terrain has a rugged-looking truck-like - yet handsome - exterior, a roomy and luxurious interior, an all-wheel-drive (AWD) system that gives it all-weather capability for snowy days and a choice of two engines, each of which delivers commendably-good fuel economy." -- Kelley Blue Book

 - "The Terrain - along with the Equinox - is a terrific option for compact-crossover shoppers who want a more substantial feel out of their ride.
 It also packs all the current technology and safety features you would want in a car in this segment and price range." -- Cars.com (2012)

 The 2014 Mazda CX-5 has a significantly lower starting price, and reviewers praise it for its driving dynamics, saying it's a thrill to drive.
 The CX-5 also has more cargo space than the Terrain, and reviewers say that drivers can easily find a comfortable seating position.